centrifugal/centrifugo/docs/content/server/protocol.md

 # Client protocol

-This chapter describes internal client-server protocol in details to help developers build custom client libraries.
+This chapter describes internal client-server protocol in details to help developers build new client libraries and understand how existing client libraries work.

-Note that you can always look at existing client implementations in case of any questions, for example [centrifuge-js](https://github.com/centrifugal/centrifuge-js/blob/master/src/centrifuge.js).
+Note that you can always look at existing client implementations in case of any questions, for example [centrifuge-js](https://github.com/centrifugal/centrifuge-js) or [centrifuge-go](https://github.com/centrifugal/centrifuge-go).

 ### Client implementation checklist